 We do not have a hard list of what will be available, but backers can expect a variety of items similar in nature to the virtual goods that were available during the fundraising campaigns.
 These items will be offered up for purchase exclusively with Forged Chaos Credits, meaning new fans won’t be able to purchase them.

 You will not be able to redeem FC Credits for a copy of ToA: Exile.
 The items that you will be able to purchase in the FC shop will be accessible only to previous backers.

 With the exceptions of the Lifetime Subscription and the Writs of Time, all current codes that were awarded for donations will be honored in time.
 You, as a backer, can choose if you would rather wait for the items for those codes to become available in the future MMO or trade them in for something else.

-Everyone who donated funds to Forged Chaos through our online Store prior to May 1st, 2015 will be given the opportunity to be a pre-alpha tester and help determine the development of ToA: Exile.
+Everyone who donated funds to Forged Chaos through our online Store prior to May 1st, 2015 was given the opportunity to be a pre-alpha tester and help determine the development of ToA: Exile.
+Thank you, Testers!

 Since we have decided to move away from a subscription pay model, Lifetime Subscriptions and Writs of Time are now obsolete.
 Backers who donated for these items will be awarded the cash value equivalent in Forged Chaos Credits so they may choose new rewards for their donations.

 You will still be able to participate in the alpha and/or beta testing stages of the Trials of Ascension MMO.
 Until then you are welcome to help us test and improve ToA: Exile.